 - Swollen toes or fingers.
-In some cases, your toes or fingers might become so swollen that they resemble sausages.
+In some cases, toes or fingers might become so swollen that they look like sausages.

 - Skin problems.
-Reactive arthritis can affect your skin a variety of ways, including a rash on your soles and palms and mouth sores.
+Reactive arthritis can affect skin in a variety of ways, including mouth sores and a rash on the soles of the feet and palms of the hands.